It’s natural to like saying “yes” to things.1 It might be saying “yes” to a person, an organization, an activity, an object, or whatever.

 “Well, why don’t you take a break for a few minutes and sharpen that saw?” you inquire.
 “I’m sure it would go a lot faster.”

 “I don’t have time to sharpen the saw,” the man says emphatically.
-“I’m too busy sawing!”3
+“I’m too busy sawing!”4

 Like anything, time spent “sharpening the saw” has its own opportunity cost.
 But in this case, it’s a cost that returns greater dividends over time.

 Maybe this “sharpening” occurs in study.
-Maybe it occurs in developing your ability to say “no” to what’s actually less important so you can focus more on what is.
+Maybe it occurs in developing your ability to say “no” to what’s less important so that you can focus on what’s more important.

 - Header image provided by Jon Tyson. ↩︎